Wondering why pollinators matter? Because they help feed us and keep the environment in good shape.

 The main reason why pollinators matter, at least to us humans who like to eat, is that they help perpetuate our food species through pollination.

-A massive number of plant species depend on bees for pollination, between 30 and 90 percent depending on whether we’re talking food crops or wild plants, says the Natural Resources Defense Council.
+A massive number of plant species depend on bees for pollination, with estimates varying between 30 and 90 percent depending on whether we’re talking food crops or wild plants.
 Notably, it’s not just bees that perform these services, but also flies, ants, beetles, birds and more.

 As humans who do like to eat, we here at Ecogardens are determined to help these little buggers at all costs, especially considering their other benefits.